Daily Habits of Successful People: It’s All About Routine

 Go down your list and answer the question, “If I were to be called out of town for a month, what are the most important tasks that I must accomplish?”

-Last fall I was out of the country traveling across 15 countries in 36 days.
-When I looked at my list of things to do before I left, I had to get my most important tasks done.
+Some time ago I was out of the country traveling across 15 countries in 36 days.
+When I looked at my list of things to do before I left, I had to get the most important tasks done.

 Once you identify these most important tasks, it brings us to the final step in starting your day.